 What to Look for from Adoption Agencies in MA

 You can find tons of information about adoption agencies in MA online, in articles, blogs, or in-person (you should probably cross-reference).
 Adoption.com also offers a vast amount of information here.
-You will want to do plenty of research and make sure to be thorough about it.
+You will want to do plenty of research about adoption in Massachusetts and make sure to be thorough about it.
 Remember that you are not only doing research for yourself but on behalf of a waiting child.
 Keep in mind that a credible adoption agency will also be more than willing and happy to provide you with resources and information to help you make important choices.

 The Child Welfare Information Gateway lists the following steps to assess the reputation of licensed, private adoption agencies:

 – “Contact the State Licensing Specialist in the state where the agency is located.
 The State Licensing Specialist will be able to tell you if the agency is in good standing, if there have been any complaints lodged against the agency and how long the agency has held the license.
 The State Licensing Office maintains complaint files as a public service.

 – “Contact the State’s Attorney General’s Office to see if any legal action has been taken against the agency.
 The Attorney General’s office is a government office in the state capitol.
 You may find their contact information in Government section of the telephone book.
 Ask whether there is pending litigation against the agency or whether the agency has an established complaint file.

 – “Request at least three references from the agency.
 Ask them to provide you with the names and phone numbers of three clients whose adoptions were completed at least three years ago.
 You may ask those adoptive parents how the agency handled the adoption process, including post-adoption services.
 Ask these parents if they had any problems or concerns with agency.